 Infographic: Substance Use and Mental Illness Among California’s Youth

 Adolescence is when mental illness and often first presents and when drug and alcohol use typically start.
 Risk of developing a substance use disorder is greater for people who start using during adolescence.
 For adolescents, mental illness and substance use disorder often occur together.
 This infographic shows how these issues are intertwined and the big impact they are having on our youth.

 Trump Public Charge Rule No Longer in Effect

 As the result of actions taken by the Biden Administration, the Trump-era public charge rule is no longer in effect.
 Immigrants and their families can seek medical care, including testing and treatment for COVID-19, without fearing immigration consequences due to public charge.
-The Biden Administration proposed a new regulation on February 24, 2022, codifying the prior limited definition of public charge.
-Public comment is open through April 25, 2022.
+The Biden Administration proposed a new regulation on February 24, 2022, which is being finalized.

 Essential Coverage: The Stories That Caught Our Attention This Week

 May 4, 2018

 Behavioral Health, Health Care Costs

 Welcome to the first edition of Essential Coverage.
 Every Friday, we’ll send you into the weekend with a recap of stories we found worth reading — stories covering all our topics, from health reform to maternal health, to opioid safety, and much more.

 Many Californians Have Coverage, but Not Care, for Mental Health Conditions